-We will make sure that access to resources such as our funding, grants and commissioning processes are accessible in ways which enable this equalisation of power.
+- 1. We will make sure that access to resources such as our funding, grants and commissioning processes, are accessible in ways which enable this equalisation of power. - 2.
 We recognise and value skills and expertise within communities and see these as essential to being able to achieve our outcomes.
-We show this by resourcing sustainable solutions, including through community development, appropriate training.

-We will support and champion a strong, connected, and diverse voluntary and community sector.

-We will co-produce events, activities and services in ways which are accessible, culturally relevant, and take account of peoples' own identities.

-We will bring the community to decision-making tables, to share power and support communities to make their own decisions.

-We understand inequality and how they impact different communities and groups differently, and act to tackle deprivation, prejudice, discrimination, and division.
+We show this by resourcing sustainable solutions, including through community development, appropriate training. - 3.
+We will support and champion a strong, connected and diverse, voluntary and community sector. - 4.
+We will co-produce events, activities and services in ways which are accessible, culturally relevant and take account of peoples' own identities. - 5.
+We will bring the community to decision-making tables, to share power and support communities to make their own decisions. - 6.
+We understand inequality and how it impacts different communities and groups and act to tackle deprivation, prejudice, discrimination, and division.

-Checklist: This checklist will enable you to complete the self-assessment toolkit as well as providing prompts for discussion about embedding this approach
+CHECKLIST: THIS CHECKLIST WILL ENABLE YOU TO COMPLETE THE SELF-ASSESSMENT TOOLKIT, AS WELL AS PROVIDING PROMPTS FOR DISCUSSION ABOUT EMBEDDING THIS APPROACH

-How can communities influence and/or take part in your decision-making processes?
-Who currently takes part and who does not?

-When things are not going well in communities how do you listen to all the people impacted?

-How do you involve those impacted by things not going well, in co-designing the solutions by using the assets that exist in a place and to inform partnership actions?
+- How can communities influence and / or take part in your decision-making processes?
+Who currently takes part and who does not? - When things are not going well in communities, how do you listen to all the people impacted? - How do you involve those impacted by things not going well, in co-designing the solutions, by using the assets that exist in a place and to inform partnership actions?

-How do you ensure you understand the impact of inequalities on communities and ensure co-production takes into account how it can address those inequalities?
+• How do you ensure you understand the impact of inequalities on communities and ensure co-production considers how it can address those inequalities?